kumahq/kuma-website/app/docs/dev/security/zoneproxy-auth.md

 the data plane proxies in production.
 Disabling means that any data plane proxy can impersonate any service.
 {% endwarning %}

+## Legacy Zone Ingress Token

+Authenticating Zone Ingress using [separate Zone Ingress Token](/docs/1.8.x/security/zone-ingress-auth/) is still possible, but it is deprecated and will be removed in the future.